floweredscarf/su25/about.md

 searchable: true
 ---

+# This is a draft of the course policies.
+Please note that details are subject to change.

 ## Welcome to CS 61BL

 The CS 61 series is an introduction to computer science, with particular